jaateixeira/vc2sng/README.md

 ## Contributing
 If you'd like to contribute to this project, please follow the standard GitHub fork and pull request workflow.
-See [contributing.md](contributing.md) for details.
+See [contributing.md](contributing.md) for the contributing guide to **vc2sng**

 ## License
 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.